lunduniversity/webprog/README.md

 You are free to:

 * Share — copy and redistribute the material in any medium or format
-* Adapt — remix, transform, and build upon the materia for any purpose, even commercially.
+* Adapt — remix, transform, and build upon the material for any purpose, even commercially.
 * The licensor cannot revoke these freedoms as long as you follow the license terms.

 Under the following terms: